whoozi/Adventure/README.md

 # Adventure #

-Adventure (a working title, obviously) is an action-adventure game being made in Unity.
-It is inspired by the likes of Terraria, Minecraft, and The Legend of Zelda.
+Adventure is an action-adventure game made in Unity.
+It was inspired by the likes of Terraria, Minecraft, and The Legend of Zelda.

 ### How does it play? ###